Skip to main content

 Networks that have existed through multiple market cycles have already faced crashes, reduced interest, and regulatory pressure.
 Survival across these periods signals resilience.

-Example: XRP and TRON have operated for many years and continued functioning through major downturns.
-A token created during a recent bull phase has not yet demonstrated similar durability.
+Example: XRP has operated for many years and continued functioning through major downturns.
+Any token created during a recent bull phase has not yet demonstrated similar durability.

 Rule 3: Clarity Over Complexity

-If a cryptocurrency’s purpose, supply structure, and value proposition are easy to explain, it is easier to evaluate.
+If a crypto’s purpose, supply structure, and value proposition are easy to explain, it is easier to evaluate.
 Complexity without clarity often increases uncertainty.

 Example: It is relatively straightforward to understand Bitcoin as a limited-supply digital asset or Solana as a high-speed smart contract platform.
 A token that cannot be clearly described in simple terms may require deeper scrutiny before consideration.